mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 will not see the ugly NPE.

 8. Discourage Passing of null as Method Arguments
-I have seen some method declarations where the method expects two or more parameters.
+We have seen some method declarations where the method expects two or more parameters.
 If one parameter is passed as null, then also method works in a different manner.
 Avoid this.